 This course is designed to develop the range and quality of the singing voice.
 Fundamentals of vocal technique and introduction to vocal repertory are emphasized.
-The ability to read music would be helpful.
+The ability to read music is reccommended, but not required.

 MUSC 173 Concert Band I

 MUSC 174 Concert Band II

 MUSC 273 Concert Band III

 MUSC 274 Concert Band IV

 1 cr.
 (0+2)